-- To enable remote tracing, "Remote Trace Status" must be set to "Enabled".
-Furthermore, the IP address of the server receiving the syslog messages must be entered in Remote ip, and the corresponding server port must be given in Remote port. - With version V2, the User notification parameter controls whether the user is notified about the remote tracing or not.
-If "Use notification" is enabled, a blinking symbol ( on OpenScape Desk Phone CP210) will inform the user when remote tracing is active, i.e. when "Remote Trace Status" is set to "Enabled".
+- To enable remote tracing, "Remote trace status" must be enabled.
+Furthermore, the IP address of the server receiving the syslog messages must be entered as remote server, and the corresponding server port must be given in remote port. - With version V2, the user notification parameter controls whether the user is notified about the remote tracing or not.
+If "Use notification" is enabled, a blinking icon will inform the user when remote tracing is active, i.e. when "Remote trace status" is enabled.